hucki/hucki/README.md

 (_aka `hucki`_)

 I'm a Full Stack Software Engineer with main focus on the JavaScript Environment.
-I have been working with React, Express, MongoDB and Node.js

-I’m currently working on two projects of mine:
+My tech stack includes (but is not limited to) React, Redux, React Query, Express, Koa, MongoDB, PostgreSQL, Node.js, TypeScript, GraphQL, Angular.

+Currently i am actively working on following projects:

 - [grouptripper](https://github.com/hucki/grouptripper) - a collaborative travel planning app
 - [necto](https://github.com/hucki/necto/) - an app for scheduling appointments in a health care environment

+### what i am also known for:
 🌱 Enjoying nature and loving to travel and meet with friends and family.
 Prefer to do this with a minimal environmental impact.

 🥁 Also lover and active player of scottish folk music.

 🎨 If time allows i am also drawing, taking photos and brewing beer.

+### tech stack of my projects

 <!-- START OF PROFILE STACK, DO NOT REMOVE -->
 | 💻 **Technology** | 🚀 **Projects** |